advenk/av-blog/src/data/blog/gsoc25/gsoc-week-5.md

 ==============================================
 ```

-We can see the precision-recall tradeoff at play here, although its minor.
+We can see the precision-recall tradeoff at play here, although it's minor.

 ## Conclusion and Next Steps

 ### Link Prediction
 As discussed with the mentors, we see that our Hindi knowledge graph is not mature enough for link prediction models to perform very well.
 The benchmark we have set with our prototype is a baseline for future implementations.
-Going forward, we will not work on link prediction, atleast in the near future, but divert focus to other avenues.
+Going forward, we will not work on link prediction, at least in the near future, but divert focus to other avenues.

 ### Information Extraction
-We see that the filtering of indIE triplets with a LM like gemma can help improve performance.
+We see that the filtering of indIE triples with a LM like gemma can help improve performance.
 Also using the LM for just enhancement also pushed the recall much higher, though it lags in precision.
-Our aim is try out a few different things to increase recall while also keeping precision so as to achieve state-of-the-art performance.
+Our aim is to try out a few different things to increase recall while also keeping precision so as to achieve state-of-the-art performance.
 Over the next couple of weeks this is what I'll be focusing on:

 1. Improve the prompt for extracting new triplets by incorporating the following suggestions:
-- Directly mention its a dependency tree and pass it as triples as given below:
+- Directly mention it's a dependency tree and pass it as triples as given below:
 ```
 Sentence: "Barack Obama was born in Hawaii."
 Dependency Tree: